 BHDDH will continue to work with its Independent Peer Review contractor to ensure there is an independent process for reviewing placement in residential treatment settings.
+Summary of Actions Needed:

 There are no further actions needed to meet this milestone.
 EOHHS and BHDDH will continue current utilization management practices moving forward.